Dieumerci Ndongala

-Dieumerci Ndongala (born 14 June 1991) is a Congolese professional footballer who plays as a winger for TFF 1.
+Dieumerci Ndongala (born 14 June 1991) is a Congolese professional footballer who last played as a winger for TFF 1.
 Lig club Bandırmaspor and the DR Congo national team.

 Club career

 In 2014, Ndongala joined Belgian Pro League side Charleroi from La Louvière.
 He made his Belgian Pro League debut at 8 February 2014 in a 3–1 away defeat against Lokeren.
 He scored his first Belgian Pro League goal at 3 May 2014 in a 2–1 away defeat against K.V.
 Kortrijk.

 On 31 January 2017, Ndongala returned to Standard Liège.